Tableland: Other tablelands

-Flat-lying, coarse-grained, clastic sedimentary rocks are not the only layered rocks that serve as the caprock that form the surface of tablelands.
+Flat-lying, coarse-grained, clastic sedimentary rocks are not the only layered rocks that serve as the caprock that forms the surface of tablelands.
 Flat-lying duricrusts and volcanic rocks also form the caprock of various tablelands.
 In case of duricrusts, e.g. laterite or silcrete, the formation of tablelands involves a three-stage process.
 First, the formation of a thick indurated surface layer duricrust by deep weathering beneath a relatively flat surface.
 Second, the breaching and incision of the duricrust layer by rivers or streams.
 Finally, the inward migration of valley walls and escarpments by slope erosion and denudation of mesas and buttes.
 An example of such tablelands is the laterite-capped Panchgani Tableland of India.
 Tablelands formed by the erosion of duricrusts are also quite common in parts of Australia and South America.
 In addition, the eruption of either lava or pyroclastic flows can deposit a solid surface layer of volcanic rock that is relatively flat.
 As in case of the duricrusts, the resulting lava or pyroclastic flows are sufficiently tough to form the flat-lying caprock of tablelands when breached and incised by rivers and streams.